-Mr. Mark D. Chen is married to Ms. Jennifer J. Weng, one of our independent non-executive directors.
+Mr. Mark D. Chen is married to Ms. Jennifer J. Weng.
+Both Mr. Chen and Ms. Weng are our independent non-executive directors.
 To the best of our knowledge, there are no other family relationships between any director, executive officer or any person nominated to become a director or executive officer.